Chuck Yeager's Advanced Flight Trainer: Reception

 The game was a big hit for EA, selling 100,000 copies by December 1987.
 In May 1988, it was awarded a "Platinum" certification from the Software Publishers Association for sales above 250,000 units.
+Computer Gaming World reviewed the game and stated that Yeager has been a top gun performer for the San Mateo–based software company, also noting that the game went SPA "Gold" quickest of any Electronic Arts title (in a little over three months of sales).

 Game reviewers Hartley and Patricia Lesser complimented the game in their "The Role of Computers" column in Dragon #126 (1987), giving PC/MS-DOS version of the game 4 out of 5 stars.
 The Lessers reviewed the Macintosh version of the game in 1988 in Dragon #140 in "The Role of Computers" column, giving that version 4 stars as well.
 Compute! criticized the blocky graphics and sound, but noted that the simple graphics resulted in a high frame rate.
 It concluded that Chuck Yeager differed from other games in simulating flying high-performance experimental aircraft.
-Computer Gaming World reviewed the game and stated that Yeager has been a top gun performer for the San Mateo based software company, also noting that the game went SPA "Gold" quickest of any Electronic Arts title (in a little over three months of sales).
+MacUser rated the Macintosh version 2 mice out of 5, stating that it "is nowhere as good as either Microsoft's Flight Simulator or Spectrum Holobyte's Falcon".
+Citing aircraft too similar to each other and both too hard to fly and too easy to land, "rough and unrealistic" controls, "simplistic by today's standards" graphics, and missing features from other versions, the magazine concluded "Sorry Chuck, but you bought the farm on this one".

 In a 1994 survey of wargames Computer Gaming World gave the title one-plus stars out of five.